mlflow/mlflow/docs/source/getting-started/registering-first-model/step3-load-model.rst

 For instance, let's say we have a model version alias called ``production_model``, corresponding to a production model.
 When our team builds a better model that is ready for deployment, we don't have to change our serving workload code.
-Instead, in MLflow we simply delete the ``production_model`` alias from the old model version and create a new ``production_model`` version alias for the new model version.
-It's that simple!
+Instead, in MLflow we simply reassign the ``production_model`` alias from the old model version to the new one.
+This can be done simply in the UI.
+In the API, we run `client.set_registered_model_alias` with the same model name, alias name, and **new** model version ID.
+It's that easy!

 In the prior page, we added a model version alias to our model, but here's a programmatic example.